 - 55–64: this age group focuses on the older migrants — caution is however needed for the interpretation of the results, due to small sample sizes.

 EU migration statistics are collected on an annual basis and are supplied to Eurostat by the national statistical authorities of the EU Member States.
 Since 2008 the collection of data has been based on Regulation 862/2007.
 This defines a core set of statistics on international migration flows, population stocks of foreigners, the acquisition of citizenship, residence permits, asylum and measures against illegal entry and stay.
 Although EU Member States may continue to use any appropriate data according to national availability and practice, the statistics collected under the Regulation must be based on common definitions and concepts.

 Most EU Member States base their statistics on administrative data sources such as population registers, registers of foreigners, registers of residence or work permits.
 Some EU Member States use sample surveys or estimation methods to produce migration statistics.

-More specifically, the data on the acquisition of citizenship are produced from administrative systems and provided to Eurostat by the EU Member States on an annual basis through the Joint Annual Migration Data Questionnaire.
+More specifically, the data on the acquisition of citizenship are produced from administrative systems and provided to Eurostat by the EU Member States on an annual basis.
 Residence permits data are also collected annually from administrative sources.

 As regards the dimensions of employment and education, the data are based on the results of the EU-LFS.
 The EU-SILC covers topics relevant to social inclusion: people at risk of poverty or social exclusion, income distribution and monetary poverty, living conditions and material deprivation.
 The EU-SILC also provides data on the health status of the foreign population, in the form of ‘self-perceived health status’.
 However, the available data are limited and in many cases unreliable, due to the various practices followed at the national level for the inclusion of foreign population in the survey.